joshuaspiral/joshuaspiral.xyz/content/posts/making-a-connect-four-ai.md

 ## Checking for a win

-My original game would store the board as a 2D character array, with each cell either holding an UNCLAIMED, YELLOW or RED enum variant.
+My original game would store the board as a 2D character array, with each cell either holding an `UNCLAIMED`, `YELLOW` or `RED` enum variant.

 ```c